Lane Thomas Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The Mariners pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Mariners have a 3.83 team ERA that ranks seventh among all MLB pitching staffs.
+- The Mariners have a 3.82 team ERA that ranks seventh across all league pitching staffs.

-- The Mariners allow the second-fewest home runs in baseball (76 total, one per game).
+- Mariners pitchers combine to surrender 78 home runs (one per game), the fourth-fewest in the league.

-- His most recent time out came on Wednesday against the New York Yankees, when the right-hander threw five innings, surrendering three earned runs while allowing four hits.
+- The right-hander's most recent time out was on Thursday against the New York Yankees, when he went 5 1/3 scoreless innings while allowing two hits.

+- In four games this season, the 23-year-old has a 5.09 ERA and 12.7 strikeouts per nine innings, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.